 1929, Chicago.
-Two unemployed musicians accidentally witness The St. Valentines Day Massacre and hide out—in drag—with a girls band headed to Florida.
+Two unemployed musicians accidentally witness The St. Valentines Day Massacre and hide out—in drag—with an all-girl band headed to Florida.

 David O. Selznick warned Wilder: “You mean you’re going to have machine guns, bullets, dead bodies–and then gags?
 You can’t make it work, Billy.
 Blood and jokes do not mix.”

 George Raft, Joe E. Brown (ha!), Pat O’Brien all score, and Raft’s gunsels—Mike Mazurki and George E. Stone— are irreplaceable.
-It was the 3rd biggest hit of the year, raking in $23,230,000; if you adjust for inflation it took in what would now be $326,000,000.
+Made for a little over $3,000,000, it was #3 for of the year, raking in $23,230,000.
 The biggest hit ever for both Monroe and Lemmon (Curtis topped out a year later with Spartacus).

-Monroe was late 29 times, called in sick 13 days, drank constantly, couldn’t remember her lines for more than minute or two, required as many as 40 takes and almost drove Wilder to a nervous breakdown (I wonder if he warned John Huston later?).
+Monroe was late 29 times, called in sick 13 days, drank constantly, couldn’t remember her lines for more than minute or two, required as many as 40 takes and almost drove Wilder to a nervous breakdown: did he warn John Huston later?
 She didn’t even get invited to the wrap party because everyone was so fed up.
 You’d never know it onscreen.

 She deserved the year’s top femme prize—it went to Simone Signoret for Room At The Top.
 How those dresses were painted on her is a triumph both of designer Orry-Kelly and Wilder’s just-enough-peek cutting.
 MMs sexiness is as obvious as the sun, but it’s her comic sense that sells the part.
-I love it when she replies to Curtis (desperately rigging a seduction) and his story about the love of his life walking off a cliff because she took off her glasses: “Talk about sad.”
-As she steams up Tony’s specs, she confides that she learned her kissing skills securing donations for the Milk Fund.
+She replies to Curtis (desperately rigging a seduction) and his story about the love of his life walking off a cliff because she took off her glasses: “Talk about sad.”
+Steaming up Tony’s specs, she confides that she learned her kissing skills securing donations for the Milk Fund.
 122 minutes, with Nehemiah Persoff and Joan Shawlee.